mpajunen/phamda/docs/functions.rst

 -------
 ``array P::flatten(array $list)``

-Returns an array that contains all the items on the ``list``, with all arrays flattened.
+Returns an array that contains all the items on the list, with all arrays flattened.

 .. code-block:: php